 Another plant I like to use for flavouring is chives, which I chop finely and sprinkle on top.

-I will grate the cheddar cheese beforehand, instead, you can use other types of cheese, even mozzarella or Grana Padano.
+I will grate the cheddar cheese beforehand; instead, you can use other types of cheese, even mozzarella or Grana Padano.

-How to Make the Stuffed Aubergines Recipe?
+How to Make the Stuffed Aubergine Recipe?

 Baking the Aubergines